SAP/luigi/docs/faq.md

 Development scalability was one of the main goals right from the beginning.
 There is a nice article on [martinfowler.com](https://martinfowler.com/articles/micro-frontends.html) explaining the benefits of a micro frontend architecture in general.
 All the disadvantages of the iframe approach mentioned in the article are solved with Luigi.

-### One of the topics in the [article](https://martinfowler.com/articles/micro-frontends.html) on martinfowler.com that stood out was the styling issue.
+### One of the potential issues with a micro frontend architecture is styling.
 You suggest to use the CSS elements of Fundamentals to solve that issue.
 Is that correct?

 It is crucial that all micro frontends in a solution follow the same design guidelines.
 Luigi's default UI styling is based on [Fundamentals](https://sap.github.io/fundamental-styles/) but it can be customised.
 If you don’t want to use Fundamentals, but Bootstrap, Material, or something else instead, you need to re-style the Luigi view components according to your design guidelines or replace them with your own components completely.